Connect with others who understand.

 The symptoms of classic CAH are related to changes in hormone levels.

 If you can’t make enough cortisol, it’s difficult to maintain healthy blood pressure, blood sugar, and energy levels.
-Without treatment, people with classic CAH are at risk for a life-threatening condition called an adrenal crisis.
+Without treatment, people with classic CAH are at risk of a life-threatening condition called an adrenal crisis.

 Low levels of aldosterone can cause: